 There’s no question that Google is one of the most successful companies in history.
 Sometimes it seems like Google makes a decision that shows just how little they think about privacy concerns.
 Not only do they get away with their questionable choices, but many times, people love it!
 And so I ask: what’s wrong with us?
 How can we let such a powerful organization take advantage of us and get away with it?
-And why do we continue to use their products anyway?
+And why do we continue to use their products, anyway?

 Why Google Products Are Bad For You

 Uninstalling Chrome is quite simple.
 On Windows, right-click on your desktop icon for Chrome, then click Properties.
 Next, navigate to where it says Target in your screen’s top-left corner.
-Add –disable-web-security (no quotes) at the end of that line, then click Apply/OK.
+Add — disable-web-security (no quotes) at the end of that line, then click Apply/OK.
 Now go back to Settings again and clear your browsing data.
-If you have an old version installed on another computer or if Chrome isn’t on your main desktop icon but is hidden away inside C:\Program Files\Google\Chrome or something similar, be sure to delete it entirely before proceeding.
+If you have an old version installed on another computer or if Chrome isn’t on your main desktop icon but gets hidden away inside C:\Program Files\Google\Chrome or something similar, be sure to delete it entirely before proceeding.

 Uninstall Google Search

 Google search is one of Google’s worst creations.
 It’s not just a privacy nightmare, but it can also expose your system to malware, adware, viruses, browser hijackers, spyware, dangerous pop-ups, or unwanted software.
 The worst part?
-You have to delete individual search engines to get rid of them manually.
+Delete individual search engines to get rid of them manually.
 Why?
 Because when people make a search on Google Search, no link says I want all these search results or Get rid of these ads.
 That’s because Google doesn’t care about your experience using their service; they only care about gathering data from your searches so they can make money through intrusive ads.

 By uninstalling Youtube, Google can still serve ads, but advertisers will no longer have access to information about who or where their customers are.
 It might not sound like a big deal, but it could make a big difference if something were to go wrong with Google’s ad service.
 Deleting Youtube also increases your overall device speed due to removing an unnecessary app off your phone or computer.